XingxinHE/Hex/pages/Glossary.md

 - *design*: an overall description of how a piece of software should operate to meet its specification.

-- *destructor*: an operation that is implicitly invoked (called) when an object is destroyed (e.g., at the end of a scope).
-Often, it releases resources.

 - *executable*: a program ready to be run (executed) on a computer.

-- *file*: a container of permanent information in a computer.

 - *handle*: a class that allows access to another through a member pointer or reference.
 See also resource, copy, move.